DonggeLiu/Legion/README.md

 Concolic (concrete-symbolic) testing is a natural combination to balance the complementary nature of fuzzing and symbolic execution and aim for the best of both worlds:
    * Fuzzing generates concrete inputs at a low cost, but cannot guarantee the coverage of deep execution paths;
    * Conversely, symbolic execution can compute inputs for all paths, despite being expensive and unscalable due to the path explosion problem.

+## Challenge to solve
 During the recent years, a main open challenge that have ben studied in coverage-based concolic execution is an efficient program exploration strategy to determine when and where to apply which technique.

 ## Contribution
 ### Main contribution